Apfirebolt/Fastapi-scrum-master/README.md

 Kanban board displaying all the tasks which is the core feature of this application.

 ![alt text](./screenshots/kanban.PNG)

+A working demo of the application in form of video can be found here https://www.youtube.com/watch?v=oJZs_70UR2E

 ## Deployment using Docker containers